 Do betta fish need special equipment in their tank?

-Bettas have a gill system just like other fish, but they have an additional organ called a labyrinth that also enables them to breathe the oxygen in the air above the surface of the water.
+Bettas have a gill system just like other fish such as goldfish and guppies, but they have an additional organ called a labyrinth that also enables them to breathe the oxygen in the air above the surface of the water.
 This is why they can live quite well in large bowls without air pumps and filtration systems, but it's still better if you can provide a fully working tank because this will help maintain better water quality between tank cleanings.
 Bettas like warm water, so a heater and thermometer are needed to keep the water at the right temperature.
-Caves and plants are also good additions to the tank so your betta has a place to occasionally hide, relax and even take a nap.
+Caves and plants are also good additions to the tank so your betta has a place to hide, relax and even take a nap.

 What should the water pH and temperature range be?

-According to the International Betta Club, the ideal temperature range for bettas is 76 to 78 degrees Fahrenheit.
+The ideal temperature range for bettas is 78 to 80 degrees Fahrenheit.
 These fish are a little hardier than some tropical fish, and they do well in a pH range between 6.5 and 7.0.
 Ammonia and nitrite levels should be kept at 0, and the nitrates under 20.
 You can buy a water testing kit that will help you determine the levels.